Policy overview

 Where a University Member has a concern regarding a perceived, potential or actual Conflict of Interest involving other members of the University community, this should be reported to their Supervisor, where appropriate.
 An Employee may also report their Conflict of Interest concerns through the Public Interest Disclosure Policy, or to the Director, Integrity and Professional Conduct.

-The Employee Conflict of Interest Procedure provides further detailed Information on identifying, declaring and managing a Conflict of Interest.
+The Conflict of Interest Procedure provides further detailed Information on identifying, declaring and managing a Conflict of Interest.

 4.2.3 Academic freedom